 • Your current mortgage deal is due to end - when your current mortgage deal ends, your lender may put you on their standard variable rate mortgage, which is usually higher.
 Remortgaging may help to move to a mortgage with a lower interest rate

-• You’re on a high interest rate - if your mortgage is on a variable rate, your mortgage payments could increase with a rise in the Bank of England base rate.
+• You’re on a high interest rate - if your mortgage is on a variable rate, your mortgage payments could increase with a rise in the Bank of England Base Rate.
 Remortgaging may help you find a more competitive mortgage deal

 How Long Does It Take to Remortgage?